New space missions to the moon, Jupiter and a metallic world will be launched in 2023

 This year promises to be out of this world when it comes to space missions, launches, and the next steps in cosmic exploration.

-In 2023, NASA will embark on a journey into a metallic world, a spacecraft will land unprecedented samples of asteroids on Earth, a historic lunar mission will get its crew, and several new commercial rockets can be launched.
+In 2023, NASA will embark on a journey into a metallic world, spacecraft will land unprecedented samples of asteroids on Earth, a historic lunar mission will get its crew, and many new commercial rockets can be launched.

 over there Much to look forward toAccording to NASA Administrator Bill Nelson.